raktim-mondol/my-portfolio/public/content/statistics.md

 | **Kaplan–Meier & log-rank** | Visual confirmation of high- vs low-risk separation. | Standard survival plotting. | Log-rank p = 6.45 × 10⁻⁷. |
 | **Five-fold stratified cross-validation** | Robust estimate of generalisation; preserves event ratio. | Good ML practice. | Fold C-indices: 0.72–0.82. |
 | **Paired model benchmarking** | Compared C-index / AUC vs six multimodal baselines. | Uses identical Optuna-tuned hyper-parms for fair test. | BioFusionNet best by ≥ 0.07 C-index. |
 ---

+#### **hist2RNA: Predicting Gene Expression from Histopathology (2023)**

+This paper highlights a comprehensive application of survival, regression, and comparative statistics to validate a deep learning model.

+*   **Statistical Methods:** **Survival Analysis (Kaplan-Meier, Cox Models)**, **Regression/Correlation Analysis (Spearman, R²)**, and **Comparative Analysis (t-tests, ANOVA)**.
+*   **Application & Findings:** A full suite of survival analysis techniques was conducted.
+Kaplan-Meier estimation and log-rank tests were used to visualize and compare survival distributions between patient groups.
+Both univariate and multivariate Cox proportional hazards models were employed to identify significant prognostic markers and quantify their risk using hazard ratios.
+To validate the deep learning model's predictions, Spearman rank correlation and the coefficient of determination (R²) were used to measure the association between predicted and actual gene expression.
+T-tests and ANOVA were also applied to compare biomarker expressions across different tumor subgroups, demonstrating a versatile command of hypothesis testing.
 ## 2. hist2RNA – *Cancers* 2023

 | Statistical method | Why used / implication | Technical depth | Key results |